 Can I close my business checking account to stop a cash advance daily debit?

 It can be called an intentional default and you can be sued.
-The cash advance company is much more likely to take legal action against you and your business through a lawsuit filed in state court in the county your business is located in.
-There could be accusations of fraud if an intentional default is claimed by the mca company.
+They are much more likely to take legal action against you and your business through a lawsuit filed in state or county court.
+There could be accusations of fraud if accusations of an intentional fraud are made.